094459/newsletter-oss-projects/README.md

 **news-clustering-and-summarization**

 [news-clustering-and-summarization](https://aws-oss.beachgeek.co.uk/44l) this repository contains code for a near real-time news clustering and summarisation solution using AWS services like Lambda, Step Functions, Kinesis, and Bedrock.
 It demonstrates how to efficiently process, embed, cluster, and summarise large volumes of news articles to provide timely insights for financial services and other industries.
 This solution aims to launch a news Event feature that clusters related news stories into summaries, providing customers with near real-time updates on unfolding events.
 This augmented news consumption experience will enable users to easily follow evolving stories while maximising relevance and reducing the firehose of information for articles covering the same event.
 By tailoring news clusters around key events, this application can improve customer satisfaction and engagement.
 Detailed docs will help you get up and running in no time. (#204)

+**nova-prompt-optimizer**

+[nova-prompt-optimizer](https://aws-oss.beachgeek.co.uk/4h4) is a Python SDK for optimising prompts for Nova.
+Looks very comprehensive, so worth checking out the README.
+Again, public preview folks so bear this in mind.(#212)

 **observation-extractor**